-From 2011 to 2015, the Market Rent5 to be determined (the "Market Rental Package Determination") in accordance with the Lease Agreement, subject to a minimum rental guarantee of HK\$175,000,000 per annum.

-According to the 2011 Market Rental Package Determination, Base Rent for RAH is HK\$176,000,000; and the Variable Rent is 50% of the excess of the aggregate NPI of the five Initial Hotels over the aggregate Base Rent of the Initial Hotels for 2011, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.

-Hotel Manager: Regal Hotels International Limited Term of HMA: Twenty (20) years from the Listing Date Base Fee: One percent (1%) of Gross Revenue 6 (for so long as the Lease Agreement is in subsistence); or Two percent (2%) of Gross Revenue (for other cases during the Operating Term) Incentive Fee: One percent (1%) of the excess of the Adjusted GOP 7 over the Base Fee and the Fixed Charges (for so long as the Lease Agreement is in subsistence); or Five percent (5%) of the excess of the Adjusted GOP over the Base Fee and the Fixed Charges (for other cases during the Operating Term)
+Rental From 2011 to 2015, the Market Rent 3 to be determined (the "Market Rental Package Determination") in accordance with the Lease Agreement, subject to a minimum rental guarantee of HK\$175,000,000 per annum.
+According to the 2011 and 2012 Market Rental Package Determinations, Base Parts for PAUL for the first wars of 2011 and 2012 are UK\$176,000,000 and Rents for RAH for the fiscal years of 2011 and 2012 are HK\$176,000,000 and HK\$190,000,000 respectively; and the Variable Rent is 50% of the excess of the aggregate NPI of the five Initial Hotels 4 over the aggregate Base Rent of the Initial Hotels for the respective years, which portion shall be the proportion by which the excess NPI of this hotel bears to the aggregate excess NPI of all the Initial Hotels.
+Hotel Management Agr eem ent ("HMA") Hotel Manager : Regal Hotels International Limited Term of HMA : Twenty (20) years from the Listing Date Base Fee : One percent (1%) of Gross Revenue 5 (for so long as the Lease Agreement is in subsistence); or Two percent (2%) of Gross Revenue (for other cases during the Operating Term) Incentive Fee : One percent (1%) of the excess of the Adjusted GOP 6 over the Base Fee and the Fixed Charges (for so long as the Lease Agreement is in subsistence); or Five percent (5%) of the excess of the Adjusted GOP over the Base Fee and the Fixed Charges (for other cases during the Operating Term)